harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-02-23 Sun: Continued Silo.
+2025-02-23 Sun (1.5h): Continued Silo.
 Started looking into Sonic and Phantom.

-2025-02-22 Sat: Started exploring Silo Labs.
+2025-02-22 Sat (1.0h): Started exploring Silo Labs.
 Played around with Silo Finance V2.

 2025-02-21 Fri: Continued looking into unified bridge assets.
 Looked more into how to automate adding brdiged assets.